The Siege

-The Siege is a 1998 American action thriller film directed by Edward Zwick.
-The film is about a situation in which terrorist cells have made several attacks in New York City.
-The film stars Denzel Washington, Annette Bening, Tony Shalhoub, and Bruce Willis.
+The Siege is a 1998 American action thriller film directed and produced by Edward Zwick, who co-wrote the screenplay with Lawrence Wright and Menno Meyjes, from a story by Wright.
+Starring Denzel Washington, Annette Bening, Tony Shalhoub, and Bruce Willis, the film concerns terrorist cells making several attacks in New York City and the police attempts to stop them.
+Released by 20th Century Fox on November 6, 1998, it received mixed reviews from critics and was a box office disappointment though it performed slightly better internationally.

 Plot

-FBI Special Agent Anthony Hubbard and his Lebanese American partner Frank Haddad intervene at the hijacking of a bus fully loaded with passengers, which contains an explosive device.
+FBI Special Agent Anthony Hubbard and his Lebanese-American partner Frank Haddad intervene at the hijacking of a bus fully loaded with passengers, which contains an explosive device.
 The bomb turns out to be a paint bomb and the terrorists escape.
 The FBI receives demands to release Sheikh Ahmed Bin Talal, a suspect in an earlier bombing.
-Hubbard is confronted by Central Intelligence Agency operative Elise Kraft while taking a suspect into custody and arrests her.
+Hubbard is confronted by Central Intelligence Agency operative Elise Kraft while taking a different suspect into custody and arrests her.
 Later, another terrorist threat is made and a Metropolitan Transportation Authority bus is suicide bombed, killing 25 people.
 The FBI captures Samir Nazhde, a man who admits to signing the visa application of one of the suicide bombers in the course of signing many applications for student visas in his job as a lecturer.
 Kraft insists that Samir, with whom she has a sexual relationship, is not a terrorist and that his continued freedom is vital to the investigation.
 Hubbard and his team track down and eliminate the terrorist cell and believe that the threat is over.

-However, the terrorist incidents escalate with the bombing of a crowded theater and a hostage situation at an elementary school, and culminate in the destruction of One Federal Plaza, the location of the FBI's New York City field office, with more than 600 casualties.
+However, the terrorist incidents escalate with the bombing of a crowded theater and a hostage situation at an elementary school, and culminate in the destruction of One Federal Plaza, the location of the FBI's New York City field office, causing more than 600 casualties.
 Over the objections of some of his advisors, the President of the United States declares martial law and the Army's 101st Airborne Division, under Major General William Devereaux, occupies and seals off Brooklyn to locate the remaining terrorist cells.
 All young men of Arab descent, including Haddad's son Frank Jr., are rounded up and detained in Downing Stadium.
-Haddad resigns in outrage while New Yorkers stage violent demonstrations against the Army’s occupation and the profiling of Arabs.
+Haddad resigns in outrage while New Yorkers stage violent demonstrations against the Army’s occupation and the profiling of the Arabs.